Our Commitment to Diversity, Equity, Inclusion, and Access

-IIE’s commitment to diversity, equity, and inclusion (DEI), now and throughout our history, is a critical part of our effort to engage thoughtfully with all of our internal and external constituents around the world, and reaffirms our deep commitment to these principles.
+IIE’s commitment to diversity, equity, inclusion, and Access (DEIA), now and throughout our history, is a critical part of our effort to engage thoughtfully with all of our internal and external constituents around the world, and reaffirms our deep commitment to these principles.
 We believe that racism and inequality are and have been inherently contradictory to our mission.
 And while IIE has worked for over a century to build a more peaceful, equitable world, we recognize that there is much work yet to do.
 We support programs with a universal commitment to diversity, equity and inclusion, multiculturalism, and international understanding and cooperation.

-In 2020, we made a concerted effort to codify these practices and develop a comprehensive DEI strategy that drives us to be even more intentional and accountable, both internally and externally.
-This strategy includes three elements – Action & Accountability, Cultural Competency & Awareness, and Education & Engagement — to ensure we focus our efforts and make measurable progress with our DEI initiatives.
+In 2020, we made a concerted effort to codify these practices and develop a comprehensive DEIA strategy that drives us to be even more intentional and accountable, both internally and externally.
+This strategy includes three elements – Action & Accountability, Cultural Competency & Awareness, and Education & Engagement — to ensure we focus our efforts and make measurable progress with our DEIA initiatives.
 Within that strategy are specific focus areas that encompass the five domains of Talent, Work, Governance, Opportunity, and Training.
 This past year, we made important strides executing our strategy while establishing a strong DEI foundation from which we will continue to grow.

 Actions We’ve Taken: